STDcheck.com

 Being in a mutually monogamous relationship with someone who has tested negative or limiting your amount of sexual partners can also lower your chances of getting or spreading HIV.

 By talking openly with partners and getting tested for HIV, you can protect your health.
 Getting tested for HIV is the only way to know for sure if you have it.
-If you do, knowing your status can help you get the support and treatment.
+If you do, knowing your status can help you get support and treatment.
 The proper care and medicine can keep an HIV-positive person healthier and prolong their life.

 1. “U.S. Statistics.”
 HIV.gov. https://www.hiv.gov/hiv-basics/overview/data-and-trends/statistics